 Potential risks include infection within the soft tissues or joint.

-Side effects which may occur include:
+Side effects from the procedure may include:

-- Increased blood sugar levels in diabetics
+- Increased blood sugar levels in diabetics.

-- Local bruising
+- Local bruising.

 - Insomnia, flushing and palpitations.

-You may experience some benefit from the local anaesthetic immediately following the injection which will usually wear off after 2-3 hours.
+You may experience some benefit from the local anaesthetic immediately following the injection, which will usually wear off after 2-3 hours.
 It can take several days for the steroid to begin to work and may take up to 2 weeks for it to have maximum effect.

 The effect of the steroid can last for a week, several months or years.
 Sometimes there is no pain relief from the injection.